How Long Does Paint Take to Dry Before Adding a Second Coat?

 How to Achieve an Even Second Coat

-- Thin the paint when needed: You need to thin out thick paint for quicker drying time and optimal results.
+• Thin the paint when needed: Thin out thick paint for quicker drying times.
 Water should be at most 20% of the entire mixture.
 Adding too much water leads to cracking or peeling once the paint dries.

-- Prime and gently sand the surface: An even finish requires priming and sanding before painting.
-A high-quality primer improves adhesion on a second coat.
+• Prime: A high-quality primer improves adhesion.
 Gently sanding any bumps or blemishes before painting will provide a smooth surface.

-- Leave the first coat to dry: Give your first painted layer sufficient drying time before applying the second coat.
-Depending on the temperature and humidity levels, it may take around eight hours (or more).
+• Leave the first coat to dry: Give your first painted layer sufficient drying time before applying the second coat.
+Depending on the temperature and humidity levels, it may take around 4-24 hours (or more).

 Frequently Asked Questions (FAQ)FAQ